The Urban Impact of AI: Modeling Feedback Loops in Next-Venue Recommendation: Reproducibility and Code

 \subsection{Parameter settings}

-Our simulation framework relies on a set of parameters that govern the behavioral rules of the agents involved.
-Table \ref{tab:parameters} summarizes the symbols used, their corresponding meanings, and the values adopted throughout the simulations.
-Our framework requires only three parameters, aligning with our goal of assessing the effect of recommendation systems on urban dynamics with minimal changes to all other factors, thereby isolating the impact of algorithmic intervention.
+Our simulation framework relies on a set of parameters that govern the behavioural rules of the agents involved.
+Table \ref{tab:parameters} summarises the symbols used, their corresponding meanings, and the values adopted throughout the simulations.
+The framework requires only three parameters, aligning with our goal of assessing the effect of recommendation systems on urban dynamics with minimal changes to all other factors, thus isolating the impact of algorithmic intervention.

-The adoption rate $\eta$ is a crucial parameter in our framework.
-To systematically investigate the effects of recommendation systems, we vary $\eta$ across a predefined grid of values ranging from 0 to 1, with step size of 0.2.
+The adoption rate $\eta$ is a key parameter in our framework, representing the probability that an individual follows the suggestion provided by the recommender system.
+To systematically investigate the effects of recommendation systems, we vary $\eta$ across a predefined grid of values ranging from 0 to 1, with a step size of 0.2.

 The parameter $\Delta$ reflects how frequently the recommendation system is updated (retrained) to account for the evolving nature of user preferences.
-We set $\Delta = 7$ days, meaning the recommender is retrained weekly to follow the dynamics introduced by the human-AI feedback loop.
+We set $\Delta = 7$ days, meaning the recommender is retrained weekly to follow the dynamics introduced by the human-AI feedback loop. {Results for $\Delta = 1$ day are similar; we provide them in Appendix~\ref{appendix:generalization}.}

-When a human agent does not rely on the recommender system, it follows the EPR model introduced by \citet{song2010modelling}.
+When a human agent does not rely on the recommender system, it follows the EPR model \citep{song2010modelling}.
 Empirical analyses in \citet{song2010modelling} confirm the model's ability to reproduce the scaling properties of human mobility, capturing the balance between returning to familiar locations and exploring new ones.
-This dual behavioral perspective has been validated on real-world data, where the probability of exploring a new venue is given by $p=\rho\times \lvert V \rvert^{-\gamma}$, with $\lvert V \rvert$ denoting the number of unique venues.
-The parameters $\rho$ and $\gamma$ were estimated on empirical datasets and set to $0.6$ and $0.21$, respectively.
+This dual behavioural perspective has been validated on real-world data, where the probability of exploring a new venue is given by $p=\rho\times \lvert V \rvert^{-\gamma}$, with $\lvert V \rvert$ denoting the number of unique venues.
+Following the empirical estimates of $\rho$ and $\gamma$ reported by \citet{song2010modelling}, we set their values to $0.6$ and $0.21$, respectively.